doanduyhai/Achilles/documentation/externalWideRow.markdown

  - *followers* to store user' followers by id
 <br/>

-With this design, sending a new Tweet and spreading it to all followers is a piece of cake:
+**With this design, sending a new Tweet and spreading it to all followers is a piece of cake**

 	UUID currentTime = TimeUUIDUtils.getUniqueTimeUUIDinMillis();